Nicotine And Depression: Can Smoking Affect My Mental Health?

 Using stimulants and dopamine enhancers is ultimately considered a form of self-medicating, which is the use of a substance that alters your emotional or mental state.
 Common legal sources of self-medication include cigarettes, alcohol, and in some states, THC.
 While these substances are legal, they are rarely professionally utilized or encouraged to address mental health conditions and may even be linked to poor outcomes in the short and long term.
 As a result, public health officials advise against self-medicating by smoking.

-Self medication and substance use
+Self-medication and substance use

 Smoking is commonly found in populations with high rates of depression.
 For some, this means of self-medication started in youth, while for others, smoking was taken up after its mood-boosting effects were discovered and symptoms of MDD lessened.
 Nicotine is most commonly associated with cigarettes, but it can also be found in chewing tobacco, and vape pens (also called e-cigarettes).
 All of these forms can be used as a means of self-medicating.

-For some, nicotine is used as a localized agent, and is utilized only when symptoms have peaked or surged.
+For some, nicotine is used as a localized agent and is utilized only when symptoms have peaked or surged.
 For others, it is used on a regular, ongoing basis.
 In both cases, usage can become habitual or addictive, leading to a loss of control via addiction.

 Nicotine use can cause people with depression to feel as though they have achieved a more “normal” baseline of dopamine production.
 In professional medicine and treatment, this baseline is achieved using approved drugs that do not pose the same risks and offer more effectiveness.
 These approved substances can be delivered in more consistent doses, providing a safer alternative.

-Withdrawal and side effects
+Nicotine dependence: Withdrawal and side effects

 Nicotine use may result in addiction, or a seeming inability to function without the substance in your body.
 As is the case with all addiction, removing the source of the addiction can result in withdrawal, or a number of symptoms that occur when a substance is removed from the body or no longer provided.
 Symptoms of substance abuse withdrawal frequently include the following:

-• Shaking And Fidgeting.
+- Shaking And Fidgeting.
 Because the substance can have a relaxing effect, some people experience shaking, fidgeting, and physical restlessness in response to detoxification from the body.

-• Nausea.
+- Nausea.
 Withdrawal can cause stomachache and abdominal discomfort.

-• Fear Or Anxiety.
+- Fear Or Anxiety.
 Finally, withdrawal can create feelings of fear or anxiety, which can compound existing symptoms.

 Symptoms of withdrawal can be quite similar to the symptoms of MDD that people are trying to avoid, which can further complicate an individual’s attempts to quit smoking.
-If nicotine was being used to manage depressive symptoms, withdrawal can feel unbearable—and, consequently, smoking cessation can feel intolerable, too.
+If nicotine is being used to manage depressive symptoms, withdrawal can feel unbearable, and, consequently, smoking cessation can feel intolerable, too.
 For some, it can be useful to address mental health and well-being prior to quitting, and for others, a medication regimen under a doctor’s care can help alleviate withdrawal symptoms and manage depressive symptoms while lessening or eliminating nicotine use.

 Learning new coping techniques